BitReelCo/BJS-PR-Bounty-Pool/README.md

 * Include "fixes Bounty # ..." at the beginning of its title followed by it's change.
 Once the PR is approved and merged by the BJS team, simply message [br-matt](https://forum.babylonjs.com/u/br-matt) on the BabylonJS forums for further details on claiming the reward.

 # Getting help!
 Are you curious or stuck on a certain Bounty ?
-Well...
+Well the team and community will be more than glad to help you on the [BabylonJS Community Forums](https://forum.babylonjs.com/) and make sure to mention you are working on a Bounty.

 ## Issues being reopened _*(important)*_
 Mods of the BJS BountyPool reserve the right to reopen any Open Bounties or Open RFP at any time.
 This would be rare but one reason will be **inactivity** if the developer not responding for 20 calendar days or showing little or no effort towards progress.
 See **Getting Help** section above!!